 Released in three phases, the Jagger update was designed to crack down on unnatural link building as well as other types of spam including paid linking.
 The second phase in October saw the most impact before being completed in November.

 With the Florida update, Google highlighted a change in how SEO was to be done.
-Many websites, including retailers who relied on affiliate marketing, were going to be prevented from using spammy tactics to aid growth.
+Many websites, including retailers that relied on affiliate marketing, would be prevented from using spammy tactics to aid growth.

 This update was to prevent keyword stuffing and using multiple sites under the same brand as well as hidden links and invisible text.
-This allowed for sites to truthfully rank for high-commercial keywords.
+This allowed for sites to rank for high-commercial keywords truthfully.
 Sites that relied on these previous methods saw their rankings decimated before the holidays – terrible for eCommerce sites.

 Leave a comment